Incidental Storage of Used Oil in Alberta

 Approvals are Necessary Prior to the Installation

 Every storage tank installation requires pre-approval from the Authority Having Jurisdiction.
 Please refer to this website to determine the Authority Having Jurisdiction for your area or call the PTMAA office for more information.
 The AFC mandates that a professional engineer design all aboveground tank installations.
-As an Authority Having Jurisdiction, the PTMAA requires a completed permit application and three sets of engineered drawings stamped by a professional engineer licensed to practice in Alberta be submitted to our office.
+As an Authority Having Jurisdiction, the PTMAA requires a completed permit application and engineered drawings stamped by a professional engineer licensed to practice in Alberta be submitted to our office.
 A Fire Code Variance to not require an engineer prepare drawings is available.
 To qualify for the Variance: